Join our LIVE Junteenth events and enjoy videos of past Juneteenth performers!

 Executive Director of Imani Works, Dr. Jennings is a physician, Master Naturalist, musician, and lecturer.
 She is an expert gourd banjo builder.
 At Juneteenth, Dr. Jennings performs musical numbers and leads the local Boys & Girls Club in educational musical performances.

-June 10, 2021 at 7 PM via Zoom.
+June 10, 2021 at 7 PM via Zoom (Free).
 Glenda Armand has been a teacher and school librarian for many years.
 She writes historical fiction and picture book biographies for children.
 Ms. Armand will be sharing her award winning book, Love Twelve Miles Long, which tells the story of Frederick Douglass boyhood and his mother’s journey to be with him.
-Registration coming soon!
+Register here!

 Percussionist and painter, Darrell Rose is renowned for teaching many thousands of children over a long career.
 As a drummer, he is an Artist in Residence for the Virginia Commission for the Arts and performs in many rock, jazz, African, Latin, and reggae genres.